 BNI has always suggested that members network elsewhere – at Chamber events, social organizations, community service clubs, professional associations, etc. At those types of events and meetings there are probably more opportunities to network.
 When I attend a networking event, I can definitely tell the difference between people who are in (or have been in) BNI and those who haven’t.
 How?
 Those who haven’t had the privilege of a BNI education are “selling” vs. “networking”.
 I’m not saying that happens all the time, but there is definitely a distinct difference.

-enter So think about this at your next chapter meeting:
+order Lyrica So think about this at your next chapter meeting:

 - Am I educating my chapter members or trying to “sell” them?